carl-mahusai/mlops-exer-1/README.md

 ```
 This is on 16GB on RAM

+Note also that i included sample datasets in the test_dataset folder.
+The ```spam.csv``` file is the full dataset from here https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset. ```spam_sample.csv``` is a smaller dataset for quick testing to make sure that things work if within memory limits

 1. Create your virtual environment.
 Note that this was made with Python 3.14.5

 2. Open your CLI and run